-This process requires a series of steps that need to be taken, allowing you to evaluate if something positive will come out of this lead or not worth pursuing.
+This process requires a series of steps to be taken, allowing you to evaluate if something positive will come out of this lead or not worth pursuing.
 It is a very similar process to the one that researchers use when analyzing data gathered, allowing them to draw conclusions or theories and plan for what comes next.

 However, when you are researching on LinkedIn to qualify prospects, it is done quite differently.
 The best approach that worked for me is to open your notepad, jot down the below list of questions, and start your research on LinkedIn to get as many questions answered.
-Remember that the best way to do this is to ask questions, lots of questions, more questions—the who, the what, the how, the when, and most importantly, the why.
+Remember that the best way to do this is to ask lots of questions, more questions—the who, the what, the how, the when, and most importantly, the why.

 So are you ready?
 How do you find the right kind of customers to grow your business?
 First, you need an effective qualifying process.
 Here are some of the most useful questions to ask:

 Do you want to probe to find out if this person could be a potential client?
 Questions you can ask yourself are:

 On LinkedIn, the challenge for many people needs to answer these questions outside the context of a conversation.
 You need to assess what you’re reading to decide if they are a potential client, someone with influence, or what or whom you have in common.

 Once you have asked and answered these questions, you will find that some of the people on your lead list will be scratched out, and some you will want to continue to pursue now that you have qualified them through the answers to the above questions.

 Let me note that the longer you’ve been in sales or business development, the better you are at asking the right questions, knowing how to interpret the answers, and knowing what to do next.)